conda-forge/abacus-feedstock/README.md

 Package license: LGPL-3.0-only AND MIT

-Summary: An electronic structure package based on plane wave and numerical atomic basis sets.
+Summary: An Chinese open-source electronic structure package based on both plane wave and numerical atomic basis sets.

 Development: https://github.com/deepmodeling/abacus-develop

 Documentation: https://abacus.deepmodeling.com/

-ABACUS (Atomic-orbital Based Ab-initio Computation at UStc) is an open-source package based on density functional theory (DFT).
+ABACUS (Atomic-orbital Based Ab-initio Computation at UStc) is an Chinese open-source package based on density functional theory (DFT).
 The package utilizes both plane wave and numerical atomic basis sets with the usage of norm-conserving pseudopotentials to describe the interactions between nuclear ions and valence electrons.
 ABACUS supports LDA, GGA, meta-GGA, and hybrid functionals.
 Apart from single-point calculations, the package allows geometry optimizations and ab-initio molecular dynamics with various ensembles.

 Current build status